ray-project/ray/doc/source/ray-core/walkthrough.rst

     :start-after: __creating_actor_start__
     :end-before: __creating_actor_end__

-To create an instance of the progress actor, simply call ``Actor.remote()`` method with arguments to the constructor.
+To create an instance of the progress actor, simply call ``ActorClass.remote()`` method with arguments to the constructor.
-This will create and run the actor on a remote worker process.
+This creates and runs the actor on a remote worker process.
-The return value of ``Actor.remote(...)`` is an actor handle that can be used to call the actor methods.
+The return value of ``ActorClass.remote(...)`` is an actor handle that can be used to call its methods.

 Executing Sampling Tasks
 ------------------------
-Once the task is defined, we can execute it asynchronously.
+Now the task is defined, we can execute it asynchronously.

 .. literalinclude:: doc_code/getting_started.py
     :language: python